ovh/docs/pages/platform/serving-engine/13_TUTO_query_models/guide.en-gb.md

 query** with your wanted representation of tensor (see below) and send it to the model with a `POST` method on the path `/eval`.

-Two attaching headers are available for your query:
+Two attached headers are available for your query:

 -   The
     [Content-Type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type)